programminghistorian/ph-submissions/lessons/intro-to-powershell.md

 `popd`

 and hit enter.
 Neat, right?
-This is very useful when you're frequently moving between two directories.
+The command `pushd` tells powershell to move into the given directory after marking the current directory so it can be returned to with `popd`.
+In other words, `popd` will always "pop" you back to the last directory you were in before using `pushd`.
+If you want to understand more about what is actually going on, read about the [call stack](https://en.wikipedia.org/wiki/Call_stack) on Wikipedia.
+Using `pushd` and `popd` is very useful when you're frequently moving between two directories.

 ## Working With Files